Download Wireshark Apk For Android

 38 Best FireStick Apps (Sep 2019) Free Movies, Shows, Live TV, Sports

-We just want the basic Wireshark libraries (libwireshark.so, libwsutil.so and libws) working for Android, so I disabled most of its plugins, including pcap.You may want to keep pcap by using with-pcap to capture packets if you do not have packet capture program for Android.You can tailor the configure parameters to your own need, but probably you need to handle more dependencies.For example, if you want to use pcap, you need to cross-compile libpcap as well and add -lpcap in the LDFLAGS.That will not be too hard because there’s lots of tutorials and ready scripts to cross-compile libpcap for Android.
+to capture packets if you do not have packet capture program for Android.You can tailor the configure parameters to your own need, but probably you need to handle more dependencies.For example, if you want to use pcap

-Finally, cross-compile Wireshark and install it to ${PREFIX}:
+Finally, cross-compile Wireshark and install it to ${PREFIX}

 Want To Test My Android For Hacked Activity [closed] - Ask .